AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-23-putting-things-together-form-validation.markdown

 >
 >*"But what is next?
 What is their purpose?"*
 >
 >*She looked up at him.
-"To become a Champion of Angul-LAHR, you need to learn how to wield their power together.
+"To become a Champion of Angul-LAHR, you need to learn to wield their power together.
 By
 >themselves these items are magical, only by putting them together will they become functional.*
 >
 >*He understood.*

-One of the best things that ever happened to me in **AngularJS** was **ng-messages**.
-The projects I find myself on are all very form intensive, and when **ng-messages** hit release it was, well, simply awesome.

-But I wanted more, I wanted a *transclude* directive that would wrap my input in some magical form-validation candy without me having to write the boilerplate on every single form for every single form.
-And I did it.
-The *holy grail* of form validation.

-If was pimped.
-No jokes.
-Adding custom validators in the HTML and controller code only, rendering the errors on the fly and lots more.

-So what better to try out in **Angular2** than to recreate one of the most complex **AngularJS** directives I ever wrote.

-**SAY WHAT???!!**

 In short, today we will be building an **Angular2** form validation component.
 And to see just how flexible it is, we will be building the same component in three different ways.